simolus3/drift/README.md

 -----

-Packages in this repo:
+Important packages in this repo:

-- `moor`: The main runtime for moor, which provides most apis
+- `drift`: The main runtime for drift, which provides most apis
-- `moor_ffi`: New and faster executor for moor, built with `dart:ffi`.
-- `moor_flutter`: The standard executor wrapping the `sqflite` package
-- `moor_generator`: The compiler for moor tables, databases and daos.
-It also contains a fully-featured sql ide
+- `drift_dev`: The compiler for moor tables, databases and daos.
+It also contains a fully-featured sql ide for the Dart analyzer.
 - `sqlparser`: A sql parser and static analyzer, written in pure Dart.
-This package can be used without moor to perform analysis on sql statements.
+This package can be used without drift to perform analysis on sql statements.
 It's on pub at [![sqlparser](https://img.shields.io/pub/v/sqlparser.svg)](https://pub.dev/packages/sqlparser)